1hakr/ALauncher/README.md

 Everything, that is available in Rootless Pixel Launcher, with some added options, such as:

 Feedback is greatly appreciated.
-Any issues please report through mail only to support@dworks.io
+Any issues please report through github

 Unzip buildlibs.zip and paste in /build/

 Developed By
 ============

-* Hari Krishna Dulipudi - <hakr@dworks.io>
+* Hari Krishna Dulipudi

 License